nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 Provided there are no objections from any TSC members raised in the issue, such requests are approved automatically after 72 hours.
-If any objection is made, the request may be moved to a vote in each of the Technical Steering.
+If any objection is made, the request may be moved to a vote in the Technical Steering.
 If the TSC rejects the request, then the request is denied.

 In certain cases, OpenJS Cross Project Council and/or OpenJS Foundation Board